-- User-Defined data types (classes) - Consist of 2 parts: attributes + methods
+User-Defined data types (classes) Consist of 2 parts: attributes + methods

+'''

-CREATE TYPE person_type AS OBJECT (name VARCHAR2(30), phone VARCHAR2(20), -- attributes declared.
+CREATE TYPE person type AS OBJECT (

+VARCHAR2 (30),

+name

+VARCHAR2 (20), -- attributes declared.

+phone

-MEMBER FUNCTION get_areacode RETURN VARCHAR2); -- method
+MEMBER FUNCTION get areacode RETURN VARCHAR2 ); -- method

+This slash needed to get Oracle process this statement.

 --Defining an object type does not allocate any storage.

---The body of method is defined in a separate CREATE --TYPE BODY statement, written in PL/SQL or any other languages.
+-- The body of method is defined in a separate CREATE

+--TYPE BODY statement, written in PL/SQL or any other languages.

-DROP TYPE person_type; --First drop all tables and other types using person_type.
+DROP TYPE person_type;

+--First drop all tables and other types using person_type.

+'''